3 pathways to sustainable packaging for ecommerce

 Like with any change in business practices, there will be growing pains as people learn to adapt to new processes.
-But as more ecommerce businesses respond to rising consumer demand for sustainable practices, they will overcome the initial hurdles, adapt and implement new solutions, and ultimately discover added value for both their customers and their company.
+But as more e-commerce businesses respond to rising consumer demand for sustainable practices, they will overcome the initial hurdles, adapt and implement new solutions, and ultimately discover the added value for both their customers and their company.

-Let’s make a smart, sustainable (packaging) space
+Let us make a smart, sustainable (packaging) space

-To many, it might sound as challenging as replacing a whole river with a public park, but if we dare to take steps towards lasting change now, people will benefit from the greener (packaging) space we create for generations to come.
+To many, it might sound as challenging as replacing a whole river with a public park, but if we dare to take steps toward lasting change now, people will benefit from the greener (packaging) space we create for generations to come.

 This story was first published on DHL Delivered and was republished with permission.